 In this article, our Colorado criminal defense lawyers will address:

 - 2. How do the police get a search warrant?

-- 3. Can the police search my property without a search warrant?
+- 3. Can police search my property without a warrant?

 - 4. What are no-knock warrants?

-- 5. What happens if the police searched my property without a warrant?
+- 5. What happens if police search without a warrant?

 - 6. What about pat-down searches?

 - 7. Can I leave during the search?

 A search warrant is an order issued by a judge or magistrate that allows police, sheriff’s officers, or other law enforcement to search for a particular location.

 - other locations where you have a reasonable expectation of privacy.